 151st Air Refueling Wing

 The 151 Air Refueling Wing is the single largest component and provides personnel to fly, maintain, and support a KC-135R aerial refueling unit.
 The unit flies training missions in the western United States and frequently deploys to worldwide locations in support of on-going combat operations.

 The 151st Air Refueling Wing is based at Roland R. Wright Air National Guard Base in Salt Lake City, Utah.
 The 151st Air Refueling Wing is the host unit for the Headquarters, Utah Air National Guard and associate units.
-The Wing Commander is Col. Ryan Ogan.
-The Vice-Wing Commander is Col. Julie Anderson.
+The Wing Commander is Col. Kurt Davis.
+The Vice-Wing Commander is Col. Gene C. Buckner.

 Medical units located with parent flying organizations provide day-to-day health care for flying and non-flying people during their two-week annual training period or during monthly two-day unit training assemblies.
-Commanding the Medical Group is Col. Marcus Peterson.
+Commanding the Medical Group is Col. Matthew Bird.